-3 On Number column format, select a format from the Format Number as list.
+3 On Number column format, in Format Number as, select a format.
 For example, you can format the credit limit column as currency in dollars (\$) as shown in Figure 3-14.
 Select the appropriate options from the remaining drop-down lists on Number column format.
 Choose OK.